arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2015-12-20-earth-circumference.markdown

  - planets
 ---

-Is it really hard to find out circumference of the Earth ourselves?
+Is it really hard to find out surface area of the Earth ourselves?
 Not much actually!
 All we need is little bit of Geometry.
 Lets find out how ...

 # The Assumptions
 --------------------------------------------------